Setup#

 Configuration#

-Submitting jobs requires a user specific access_token_id and access_token_secret which are tied to your Fermioniq account.
 These are used for authenticating the jobs you send.
-There are two ways of providing these access tokens to the client, either as environment variables or as arguments when instantiating the client.
+There are two ways of providing these access

 You can set the access tokens as environment variables in your shell.